Skip to main content

 • humor

-• “They also make fun of a lot of mainstream stuff, like microtransactions and dead memes from the first game, but it's not funny; none of it is... boring dialogue.”
+• “They also make fun of a lot of mainstream stuff, like microtransactions, dead memes from the first game, etc., but it's not funny, none of it is... boring dialog.”

 • music

-• “The art direction, music, combat, platforming, story, everything works so perfectly together into one of the best and most entertaining metroidvanias I've ever played.”
+• “The art direction, music, combat, platforming, story, everything works so perfectly together into one of the best and most entertaining metroidvanias I've ever played, which is quite a bit considering it's my favorite and most frequent videogame genre.”

 • “The music also feels like a significant step down which was very disappointing.”